ripalnakiya/Cpp-Notes/README.md

 }
 ```

-When a base class function is declared virtual and it is overridden in derived class,
+**When** a Base class function is declared virtual and it is overridden in derived class,

-- then the function call will not be based on the pointer , it will be based on the Object.
+- then the function call will not be based on the pointer, it will be based on the Object.

 - Here, the AdvanceCar start() will be called because
   - The base class function is overridden by derived class